jboyce1/ZombieInvasionPrep/classes/know_thy_enemy/know_thy_enemy.md

 ### 5. Shock

 Shock occurs when the body's organs and tissues do not receive enough oxygen-rich blood.
 A casualty experiencing shock may appear as though they are drowning because their body is not receiving enough oxygen.
+Communicate what you are looking for and you are seeing.

 ### 6. Recovery Position